Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Auxiliary Ranking Loss in CTR Prediction: A Gradient Vanishing Perspective

 \subsection{Investigation of Classification Ability}

-Existing work mainly attributes the success of classification-ranking combination loss to enhancing the ranking ability~\cite{twitter, jrc}.
+Existing research~\cite{twitter, jrc} posits that the BCE Loss mainly provides a decent estimate of click probability and involving a ranking loss in addition to the BCE loss improves its ranking performance.
 However, we are curious about its impact on the main objective of CTR prediction: the \textit{classification capability}.
+We train the BCE model and Combined-Pair on the public Criteo dataset~\cite{criteo-display-ad-challenge}.
+Please note that the Criteo dataset's CTR is 25.6\%, which is relatively high due to downsampling on negative samples.
+A weight $\beta_\text{pos}$ for the positive samples was introduced during our model training and evaluation to simulate sparse positive rates in real-world scenarios.

-We monitor the LogLoss of the BCE method and Combined-Pair on the testing data of the public Criteo dataset, as the dashed lines in Fig.~\ref{fig: finding_a}.
-To our surprise, we have the following findings:
+We conducted monitoring of the \LossName{} for both the BCE method and the Combined-Pair on the validation set, as depicted by the dashed lines in Fig.~\ref{fig: finding_a}.
+Interestingly, we made an unexpected observation: the \LossName{} of the Combined-Pair method decreases more rapidly than that of the BCE method initially and maintains a consistently lower value thereafter.
+This finding can be summarized as follows:

-The improvement in the classification loss can be caused by either better generalization or easier model training when adding the ranking loss.
-To figure it out, we also monitor the LogLoss of both methods on the training set of Criteo~\cite{criteo-display-ad-challenge}, as the solid lines shown in Fig.~\ref{fig: finding_a}.
-We have a following interesting finding:
+To investigate whether the improvement in the classification loss is due to better generalization or easier model training when incorporating the ranking loss, we monitored the \LossName{} of both methods on the training set, as illustrated by the solid lines in Fig.~\ref{fig: finding_a}.
+In addition to the previously mentioned surprising results, we made an even more astonishing observation: the \LossName{} of the Combined-Pair method on the training set also decreases more rapidly and remains consistently lower than that of the BCE method.
+We conclude with the second finding:

 Besides, we analyze the disparities between the loss landscapes of Combined-Pair and the BCE method.
-As shown in Fig.~\ref{fig: finding_c}, we observe that the loss landscape of the BCE method exhibits flatter than Combined-Pair, suggesting a potential issue of gradient vanishing.
-We then delve further into the reason behind these observations by investigating the gradients of these two losses.
+As shown in Fig.~\ref{fig: finding_c}, we observe that the loss landscape of the BCE method exhibits flatter than Combined-Pair.